grafana/faro-web-sdk/docs/sources/developer/architecture/components/api.md

 Methods:

 - `getOTEL` - returns the OpenTelemetry instance if it is initialized
-- `getTraceContext` - return the OpenTelemetry context API
+- `getTraceContext` - returns the OpenTelemetry context API
 - `initOTEL` - initializes the OpenTelemetry instance
 - `isOTELInitialized` - returns whether the OpenTelemetry instance is initialized
 - `pushTraces` - sends traces